NegInfinity/ProjectExodus/README.md

 # ProjectExodus

+## Currently supported versions:

+Currently supported versions are **2018.3** for Unity, and **4.21.2** for Unreal 4.
+This file will be updated to indicate whne supported versions change.

 ## Description

 "ProjectExodus" is a conversion tool intended to convert individual scenes and whole projects from Unity to Unreal engine.
 The conversion focus solely on assets, ignoring all the game logic (C#) and limitations apply.